alwalker7290/alwalker7290.github.io/_posts/2016-10-03-Creating-and-Imbedding-Google-Sheets-.md

 published: true
 ---

-<p>In my Computing lesson on Friday, 30th September, I know time flies especially if your having fun, we were trying to use basic techniques on Google Sheets because Google Sheets is a handy tool and it can be used for everything.
+<table><p>In my Computing lesson on Friday, 30th September, I know time flies especially if your having fun, we were trying to use basic techniques on Google Sheets because Google Sheets is a handy tool and it can be used for everything.
 In my case I used Google Sheets as a shop.
 I sold:</p>
 <ul>
   <li>Footballs</li>
   <li>Rugby Balls</li>